WEAVE - instrumental overview

 the two 6k x 6k low-fringing EEV CCDs comprising the science detector on each arm.

-Each spectrum on the CCD occupies about 3 pixels perpendicular to the dispersion
+Each MOS/mIFU spectrum on the CCD has FWHM ~ 3 pixels (6 for LIFU spectra)

 Signal-to-noise

-each focal-plane and spectrgraph mode, and as a function of sky brightness
+each focal-plane (fibre) and spectrograph mode, and as a function of sky brightness

 this table provided by Scott Trager.